rumblefishdev/jsonrpc-proxy/README.md

     $ AWS_DEFAULT_PROFILE=yourProfileName bash -x build_and_upload.sh

 This will create an ECR repository, build image and push it.
-In the result you will see the ARN of created ECR repository, which you need to put into config file in the following step.
+In the result you will see the ARN of created ECR repository that you need to put into config file in the next step.

-Above we assume you use named profiles for command-line access.
+Written above assumes that you use named profiles for command-line access.
 If you use session tokens skip the profile part.

 ### Create config file

-The stack is done so that it re-uses external resources which have to be passed as parameter in the config file.
+The stack is done so that it re-uses external resources that have to be passed as parameter in the config file.
 You can start by creating your own config file from the template provided: